-scout's bestie and his family have been in spain for well over a month now,
+scout's bestie and his family have been in spain for well over a

 and i have been thoroughly enjoying reading the blog that his mother,